unamaria/ih-selection/README.md

 ## Game of rooms

-Command line game in Node to move around rooms and interact with objects.
+Command line game in JavaScript to move around rooms and interact with objects.

 ## Shouter